Stillman Pond: Time in Massachusetts and Conversion

-Mormon convert and polygamist

-A young widower now with five children, Stillman Pond would ultimately marry five times and produce a multitudinous posterity.

-Marrying again for the first time in 1834, to one Maria Louisa Davis, Stillman settled again at Hubbardston, but moved his family in 1837 to New Salem, Massachusetts, purchasing there three tracts of land over the next five years.
+A young widower now with five children, Stillman Pond would ultimately marry four more times.
+Marrying again in 1834 to Maria Louisa Davis, Stillman settled again at Hubbardston, but moved his family in 1837 to New Salem, Massachusetts, purchasing there three tracts of land over the next five years.
 There, he and his family fostered new friendships, including with the Haskell family (later reuniting with them at Nauvoo).
-Most significantly, it was at New Salem in 1841 that Stillman and his family welcomed into their home traveling Mormon missionaries and were converted, through their efforts, to the new faith that Smith had founded a decade earlier.
+Most significantly, it was at New Salem in 1841 that Stillman and his family welcomed into their home travelling Mormon missionaries and were converted, through their efforts, to the new faith that Smith had founded a decade earlier.
 The family was baptized on December 28, 1841 under the hand of Elder Elias Harris.

-The Mormon message, which afforded hope for his loved ones, both living and dead, filled Stillman's troubled soul with great comfort and peace.
-Able to sell his land in order to join the Missouri-driven Latter-day Saints at Nauvoo, Illinois, Stillman and his family, having embraced 'the New Covenant,' made their trek in the fall of 1843.
+The Mormon message, spurred Pond to join the Missouri-driven Latter-day Saints at Nauvoo, Illinois.
+Pond and his family, having embraced 'the New Covenant' and sold their land, made their trek in the fall of 1843.

 Heber C. Kimball home, on the corner of Partridge & Munson Streets, just west of the site of the Stillman Pond store and residence, Nauvoo, Illinois.

 Nauvoo merchant, Elder and Seventy

-In the would-be refuge of the 'City Beautiful' Stillman built a two-story red brick home (in the front part of which he established a store) a few blocks southwest of the Nauvoo Temple on Munson Street (block 106) – equidistant at points east and north from the banks of the mighty Mississippi, which forms the city's southern and western borders.
+In the would-be refuge of the 'City Beautiful' Stillman built a two-story red brick home (in the front part of which he established a store) a few blocks southwest of the Nauvoo Temple on Munson Street (block 106).

 Their new neighbor, as Stillman soon discovered, was a latter-day Apostle of the Lord, for not only did the edifice lay but 'a few rods' west of the homes of friends and fellow converts Winslow Farr and his son Lorin, but also just east of the historic red-brick residence of Mormon Apostle Heber C. Kimball – confidante and councilor to the Mormon Prophet of the Restoration, Joseph Smith, Jr. Another apostle, moreover, resided on the same block – Wilford Woodruff – whose red-brick home stood just north of the Farr homes on Durphy Street.